-Note: all swing values can be overridden in the calculations worksheet.
+Note: all swing values can be overridden in the controls worksheet; however, this modelling option is only advice for expert users.

 - The desulphurized stream passes through to the fluid catalytic cracker; - Refinery fuel gas that can be reused within the refinery or sold as a product since it has properties closed to natural gas.